madjsmail/LMS/README.md

 ## Introduction

-This LMS platform is designed to help educators and institutions manage courses, students, and educational content effectively.
+This LMS platform is designed to help educators and institutions manage courses, quizzes, notifications, and real-time chat effectively.
 The platform provides features for creating courses, managing students, tracking progress, and more.

 ## Features